 What are the skills needed on the team?
 What are we missing that could make us perform better?
 These are the questions to ask and assess if someone is a "good fit."
-A good fit isn't someone who clicks well with or is similar to the team, or is someone you want to have lunch with, but rather is someone that brings new skills to the team that are lacking.
+A good fit isn't someone who clicks well with or is similar to the team, or is someone you want to have lunch with, but rather is someone who brings new skills to the team which are lacking and adds value to the workplace culture.